GregUtas/robust-services-core/README.md

 RSC is currently developed using Visual Studio 2017.
 If that is also your development environment, the _.vcxproj_ (project) files in this repository should already provide most of the build instructions that you need.
-However, you will need to change the paths to where the source code is located.
-It's probably easiest to do this by opening the _.vcxproj_ files in Notepad and replacing occurrences of _C:\Users\gregu\Documents\rsc\rsc_ (the directory that contains the source code on the author's PC) with the directory into which you downloaded the repository.

 ## Running the executable

-Before you run the executable, you also need to change each path (as described in the above paragraph) in the [configuration file](input/element.config.txt), which is read when the program is initializing during startup.

 During initialization, the program displays each module as it is initialized.
 (A _module_ is currently equivalent to a static library.)
 After all modules have